ON THIS PAGE

 So you are to know and discern that from the issuing of a decree to restore and rebuild Jerusalem until Messiah the Prince there will be seven weeks (seven sevens) and sixty-two weeks (sixty-two sevens); it will be built again, with plaza and moat, even in times of distress.
 (Vs. 25 NASB)

-It was Ezra that ordered all the exiles to assemble in Jerusalem where he instructed them to separate themselves from the peoples of the land and from the foreign wives, which they did over a period of time (Read Ezra 9-10).
-Without a return to all the laws of Moses, the rebuilt temple would have been just another building, and Jerusalem just another walled city.
+It was Ezra who put a stop to these practices that the Lord had strictly forbidden (Read Ezra 9-10).
+And this is very important because without a return to all the laws of Moses, the rebuilt temple would have been just another building, and Jerusalem just another walled city.

 Remembering that there was no year zero, counting 483 years from 457 B.C. takes us to A.D.
 27, which was the year Christ was baptized by John, and began His ministry.
 Note Jesus' words as He came into Galilee preaching the gospel, shortly after his baptism...
 "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel."
 (Mark 1:14-15 NASB).